leonstel/leonstel.github.io/drafts/gmap3.md

 }
 ```

 3\.
-Because it is a behaviourSubject will immediately fire the value through to observable stream
+Because it is a behaviourSubject will immediately fire the listeners subscription method with the value through to
+observable stream

 4\.
 The stream for the first time
 Like described above the first time the current value must be returned directly